Trucking Regulations in the United States

-- All individuals must be at least 18 years of age in order to obtain a CDL
+- All individuals must be at least 18 years of age to obtain a CDL

 - To operate a vehicle with air brakes, double or triple trailers, or a tanker truck in South Carolina, truck drivers must obtain additional endorsements

-- Truck drivers must also secure hazmat endorsements and complete a TSA background check in order to operate a truck that transports hazardous materials in South Carolina
+- Truck drivers must also secure hazmat endorsements and complete a TSA background check to operate a truck that transports hazardous materials in South Carolina

 - With certain exceptions, trucks in South Carolina may not exceed 20,000 pounds (plus 10% tolerance) if single axle and traveling on non-interstate roads